hoeck/typesafe-query-builder/README.md

 ## Ideas / Roadmap / Todos

+### V4 cleanups
+- add a leading `_` to all internal methods / fields (=== those which are not defined in src/types) to make it clear when console.logging query objects that `_` methods are all internal

 ### V2

-- subselects: better `orderBy` parameter handling for jsonArray: use a method instead of an optional parameter, see jsonArray method type definition
+- ~~subselects: better `orderBy` parameter handling for jsonArray: use a method instead of an optional parameter, see jsonArray method type definition~~ -> subselects are part of select now to support nesting
 - subselects: add `assertNotNull()` to subselects to remove `null` from the inferred type for a subselect by using a runtime check

 - release todos